Death Divided

 See that fence in the background?
 It denotes the racial divide at Pleasant Grove Cemetery in Ladonia, Fannin County, Texas.

-… that’s right – the South, which my website Red River Historian documents, still contains the remnants of segregation inside many of its cemeteries.
+The Red River Valley of the South still contains the remnants of segregation inside many of its cemeteries.
 Because even in death, the powers that be insisted that races had to remain separated.

-In the pre-Civil War period, segregated burial places were not needed, as blacks – most of whom were enslaved – were either buried without so much as a tomb stone, or were interred amongst their masters.
-There were some designated “slave cemeteries” in a few select locations – such as near large plantations or in the cities – but most of these burial places are no longer visible, as time, neglect, and outright disrespect have taken their toll on them.
+In the pre-Civil War period, segregated burial places were not needed, as blacks, most of whom were enslaved, were either buried without so much as a tomb stone, or were interred amongst their traffickers.
+There were some designated “slave cemeteries” in a few select locations, such as near large plantations or in the cities , but most of these burial places are no longer visible, as time, neglect, and outright disrespect have taken their tolls on them.

 The few free people of color often confined their cemeteries within their church yards, such as St. Augustine Church near Natchitoches, Louisiana.

 History is lost this way.
-Of course, that may have been the reason behind the neglect and disregard.
+Of course, that may have been by design, where racism was built into the system, including the systems that buried the dead.

 I plan on visiting and documenting many more black cemeteries.
 The southern, segregated graveyard is a fascinating aspect of history that tells a lot about not only the people interred there, but about the community in which they’re buried.